Concurrent Degree in Arts and Science (BA/BSc)

 The concurrent BA/BSc program is designed as a five-year program.
 To receive both degrees, students need a Major (or Honours) in an Arts discipline and a Major (or Honours) in a Science discipline – for example, BA (History) and BSc (Physics).

 Within Science, students can major or honour in one of Biology, Chemistry, Earth Sciences, Mathematics and Statistics, Physics, or one of the Interdepartmental programs such as Biology-Chemistry.
 Students may also choose as their Science subject either Economics (unless already selected as an Arts program) or Psychology (unless already selected as an Arts program).
-Within Arts, students can major or honour in one of the following areas: Anthropology, Archaeology, Classical Studies, Classics, Comparative Cultural Studies, Economics, Economics Studies, English, French, German, German Studies, History, Media Arts & Cultures, Philosophy, Political Science, Psychology, Sociology, Spanish.
-In addition, interdisciplinary programs in International Development Studies, Law in Society, and Gender and Women’s Studies are available as part of an Arts Double Major or Joint Honours; however, students are advised that completing a Double Major or Joint Honours in Arts will require more credit hours than a Single Major or Honours.
+Within Arts, students can major or honour in one of the following areas: Anthropology, Classical Studies, Classics, Comparative Cultural Studies, Criminology and Criminal Justice.
+Economics, English, French, History, Media Arts & Cultures, Philosophy, Political Science, Psychology, Socio-Cultural Studies in Health, or Sociology.
+In addition, interdisciplinary programs in Gender and Women's Studies, International Development Studies, and Law in Society are available as part of an Arts Double Major or Joint Honours; Drama is available as part of an Arts Double Major; however, students are advised that completing a Double Major or Joint Honours in Arts will require more credit hours than a Single Major or Honours.

 This program is ideal for students with a strong interest in one of the Sciences and one of the Arts disciplines.
 It is also demanding and requires a serious commitment from the student from the outset and throughout the degree.
 Its breadth makes it an excellent pre-professional program to prepare for studies in dentistry, medicine, veterinary medicine, optometry, and physiotherapy.